sidlogism/impsia_python_toolbox/README.md

 	* You can also run the `tox`-command in any subdirectory of "distribution root" (see definition below).
 * 4. Customize `tox.ini` file for your purposes.
 	* Place your own Python code for example in the `src/` subdirectory and your test code in the `tests/` subdirectory.
-	* Alternatively, place your Python code in some other directory and adapt the commands and parameters for import-discovery in `tox.ini` accordingly.
+	* Alternatively, place your Python code in some other directory and adapt the commands and parameters for code discovery and import-discovery in `tox.ini` accordingly.
 See "src layout" below for more details.
+    * **For importing the `\*\_tools.py` modules in your own Python modules consult our test modules in the `tests/` subdirectory and see "Setting environment variables" and "Setting sys.path" above.**
+	* Heed the `Hints for log configuration` above.

 ## How to run the unit tests, linters and the single doctests manually ##